Xialta/WebsiteRepository/README.md

 ## Introduction

-This is a short introduction.
+This is a short introduction for the application.

 ## Purpose